Daniel-KM/Omeka-S-module-SingleSignOn/README.md

 The module uses an external library, [onelogin/php-saml], so use the release zip to install it, or use and init the source.

+You may install the module [Guest] or [Guest Role] to give a non-admin role to new users.

 See general end user documentation for [installing a module].